rigaya/VCEEnc/VCEEncC_Options.en.md

   --vpp-pmd apply_count=2,strength=90,threshold=120
   ```

+### --vpp-preprocess [&lt;param1&gt;=&lt;value1&gt;[,&lt;param2&gt;=&lt;value2&gt;]...]
+JND based edge-adaptive denoising filter that helps the encoder to achieve better coding efficiency.
+This filter aims at removing bit-expensive high frequency details
+that are not important for the human visual system.

+- **パラメータ**
+  - strength=&lt;int&gt;      (default: 4, range 0 - 10)
+    Strength of filter.
+The higher the strength, the stronger the filtering.

+  - sensitivity=&lt;int&gt;  (default: 4, range 0 - 10)
+    Sensitivity of edges detection.
+The higher the value, the more likely edges will be detected, and less likely filtering will occur.

+  - adapt-filter=&lt;bool&gt;   (default: %s)
+    Enable adaptive filtering.

 ### --vpp-subburn [&lt;param1&gt;=&lt;value1&gt;[,&lt;param2&gt;=&lt;value2&gt;]...]
 "Burn in" specified subtitle to the video.
 Text type subtitles will be rendered by [libass](https://github.com/libass/libass).